AndreyAkinshin/aakinshin.net/hugo/content/en/posts/2021/04/discrete-sample-jittering/index.md

 |  $4$ |  $0$ |  $5$ |             $\{0.000,\; 0.031,\; 0.072,\; 0.139 \} $ |

 Thus, the suggested approach
-  preserves the sample range,
-  provides small bias,
-  and returns consistent non-randomized values.
+  preserves the sample range, provides a small bias, and returns consistent non-randomized values.
 In addition, one of the noise vector components is always zero (which is a lovely property for manual sample exploration).
 The noise range can be controlled via the scale constant $s$.

 Let's look at a few examples.
-Here is two kernel density estimations (normal kernel, Sheather & Jones bandwidth selector) for a sample of size 1000 from the binomial distribution $\textrm{B}(n = 30, p = 0.2)$ without and with jittering ($s = 1.5$):
+Here are two kernel density estimations (normal kernel, Sheather & Jones bandwidth selector) for a sample of size 1000 from the binomial distribution $\textrm{B}(n = 30, p = 0.2)$ without and with jittering ($s = 1.5$):